 Sheitan (“devil” in Arabic) is a 2006 French horror film.
 It was directed by Kim Chapiron from a screenplay co-written with Christian Chapiron.
-It stars and was co-produced by Vincent Cassel.
+The movie stars and was co-produced by Vincent Cassel.
 His wife Monica Bellucci also makes a cameo appearance.
+Also released as Satan

 It’s Christmas Eve in Paris and in the awful-looking Styxx Club, a group of young hedonists are drinking and listening to the worst DJ you can possibly imagine.